nightelf/aa-meeting-search-json-rpc/README.md

 ## Instructions:
 1. PHP 7 is required.
 Please install, if necessary.
 2. git clone https://github.com/nightelf/aa-meeting-search-json-rpc.git
 3. Create a .env file in the root dir with the following keys: MEETINGS_API_USER, MEETINGS_API_PASSWORD.
-See .env.example file.
+For reference, see the .env.example file.
 4. Create an attendees csv file with each line having: \<Full name\>,\<email address\>,\<preferred meeting day\>,"\<address\>".
 For reference, see the attendees.csv.example file.

    Example: